vitor-martini/alura-node-lib/README.md

-# alura-node-primeira-biblioteca
+# alura-node-lib

-Criação de uma biblioteca que identifica links em textos no formado .md e valida se eles ainda estão funcionando.
+Development of a lib that identifys links in .md texts and validate if they are still working